portainer/portainer-docs/user/kubernetes/applications/inspect.md

 This displays the YAML generated from the application deployment, and lets you edit the YAML for an application directly.
 Updates to your manifest made here are applied using the Kubernetes `patch` mechanism.

-{% hint style="info" %}
-Editing your YAML through this section is only available in Portainer Business Edition.
-{% endhint %}

 <figure><img src="../../../.gitbook/assets/2.41-application-yaml.png" alt=""><figcaption></figcaption></figure>

 Make your edits then click **Apply changes** to update the deployment.